Working with Text

 13. Working with Text#

-Data can reside not as numbers but in words: names of dog breeds, restaurant violation descriptions, street addresses, speeches, blog posts, Internet reviews, and much more.
+Data can reside not just as numbers but also in words: names of dog breeds, restaurant violation descriptions, street addresses, speeches, blog posts, internet reviews, and much more.
 To organize and analyze information contained in text, we often need to do some of the following tasks:

 This is also referred to as canonicalizing text.
 For example, we might need to convert characters to lowercase, use common spellings and abbreviations, or remove punctuation and blank spaces.